Monday, May 31, 2004

 I remembered her name.
 I never remember anyone's name.

 My ex-nurse seemed relieved to know that Elise was alive and well.
-Because of my former health status, I guess there was some question.
-Well, OK, of course there was some question.
+Because of my former health status there was some question.
 I went through a lot.

 A friend came over the other day, and we were talking about it.
-I started to tell her what nights had been like during the thick of it... it was just a description of living with various pumps and alarms... not the worst part of the illness... and yet, I couldn't get through it without bawling and feeling like the wind had been knocked out of me, without feeling like I wanted to run from my own words, my memories, the reality of what had been my life.
-And for me it had been a few months.
-For others with other diseases it is years.
-I really don't know how I feel about euthanasia anymore.
-I wouldn't want to go through it again.
+I started to tell her what nights had been like during the thick of it.
+It was just a description of living with various pumps and alarms, not the worst part of the illness, and yet, I couldn't get through it without bawling and feeling like the wind had been knocked out of me, without feeling like I wanted to run from my own words, my memories, the reality of what had been my life.
+I never want to go through this again.

 Anyway, it was good to see the nurse so that she could witness the healing and understand that she had been a part of it.
-For the tiny little corner of her mind that I occupied, she could stop holding her breath.
-At least that's how I always feel when I wonder about someone and their outcome.
-I'm a worrier.
-It's one of the vices I am slowly learning to give up.
+Maybe our unsettled crisis occupied a tiny little corner of her mind, and now she could sweep it clean with a happy resolution.

 Elise is squirming around ready for her morning dose of Captain Crunch.
 We just got our first major organic warehouse delivery since the illness rendered that type of living impractical.
 My tot gets the Gorilla Munchies (organic version of Cap'n Crunch), and since there's still some junk cereal left I get the real deal.
 I relish any excuse to eat garbage, and "I'm eating four bowls of Captain Crunch for the health of my son," is the best justification I can think of.

-I console myself with the belief, realistic or not, that the placenta somehow filters out all the baddies in breakfast foods and therefore I don't have to feel guilty for pumping it into Elise.
+I console myself with the belief, realistic or not, that the placenta somehow filters out all the detrimental substances in breakfast foods and therefore I don't have to feel guilty for pumping it into Elise.

 See how it works?